joelbs/blog-stack/content/posts/5-reasons-to-join-a-coworking-space-in-2022.md

 ---
-title: 5 REASONS TO JOIN A COWORKING SPACE IN 2022
+title: 5 Reasons to Join a Coworking Space in 2022
 date: 2021-12-02T17:35:53.861Z
 seo:
   title: ""